No Match Found

-of executives think customers highly trust their companies when only about 30% do
+of executives think customers highly trust their companies, when in reality it is roughly 30%

-of employees say they’re likely to leave if you lose their trust
+of employees say they’ll leave a company if it loses their trust

 of consumers say they’re unlikely to buy if a company loses their trust

 When it comes to trust, the C-suite may be patting themselves on the back for a job not yet done.
 PwC’s 2022 Consumer Intelligence Series Survey on Trust shows a jarring gap in trust between businesses and their customers and employees.

 Almost nine in 10 (87%) executives think consumers have a high level of trust in their businesses.
 But only 30% of consumers say they do.
 Elsewhere, the gap between executives’ estimations of employee trust and the reality is much narrower: 84% of business leaders say employee trust is high, compared to 69% of employees.
 These gaps between perceptions of the level of trust are important because employees and consumers are business leaders’ two most important stakeholder groups.

 When we examine how consumer trust has changed since 2021, our survey shows that most industries have managed to maintain the trust they worked so hard to earn during the pandemic.
 The government, along with the tech, media and telecom industries are somewhat more likely to have lost consumer trust in the past year.
 This is likely due to increasingly polarized political views in the United States.
 Meanwhile, the health industry built on the trust earned early in the COVID-19 pandemic when it produced tests, treatments and vaccines.